 You need to select the Authentication system like WPA2, Access key, and personal.
 It is recommended to run the guest network under network security.

 After successful login to the network, you must ensure that there is no other device connected to the network.
 If this is password protected workgroup, then it must be secure.

 Also, don’t forget to change the router’s default name and password because these login credentials can be easily hacked.

 Adding a device

 But there are two major problems.
-First, it is difficult to set up and the secondly until and unless, you have not done the proper setup, the network remains insecure.
+First, it is difficult to set up and the second until and unless you have not done the proper setup, the network remains insecure.

-Many home routers have different filtering and parenting controls that block different type of content.
+Many home routers have different filtering and parenting controls that block different types of content.
 However, you can also use Open DNS which includes web content filtering.
-The simplest way is the use of ‘Family shield’ that blocks ‘Adult material’ and phishing sites.
+The simplest way is the use of a ‘Family shield’ that blocks ‘Adult material’ and phishing sites.